-The motion should be filed with a cover page labeled "MOTION TO CHANGE VENUE," accompanied by a proposed order for change of venue, and comply with the deadlines and requirements for filing.
+The motion should be filed with a cover page labeled "MOTION TO CHANGE VENUE," accompanied by a proposed order for change of venue, and comply with the

+Version released on June 26, 2017 deadlines and requirements for filing.
 See Chapter 5.2 (Filing a Motion), Appendix F (Sample Cover Page).